Amazon's business strategy and revenue model: A history and 2014 update

 Customers Who Bought X…, also bought Y is Amazon’s signature feature.
 Round (2004) describes how Amazon relies on acquiring and then crunching a massive amount of data.
 Every purchase, every page viewed and every search is recorded.
 So there are now to new version, customers who shopped for X also shopped for… and Customers who searched for X also bought… They also have a system codenamed ‘Goldbox’ which is a cross-sell and awareness raising tool.
 Items are discounted to encourage purchases in new categories!

-I have a more detailed article on Amazon personalisation / recommendation system
+See the original more detailed PDF article on Amazon personalisation / recommendation collaborative filtering system.

 He also describes the challenge of techniques for sifting patterns from noise (sensitivity filtering) and clothing and toy catalogues change frequently so recommendations become out of date.
 The main challenges though are the massive data size arising from millions of customers, millions of items and recommendations made in real time.